GregariousMammal/Main-Site/foodiegiftboxfaq.md

 For postal deliveries, we will post on the same day and arrival will depend on the timing of Deutsch post.
 We will let you know when your box is posted!

-If you request something that we are need to make more of, we will let you know and give you the option to order an alternative product.
+If you request something that we are need to make more of (some cheeses take a while to cure), we will let you know and give you the option to order an alternative product.

 ##What will the box look like?
 We focus on providing quality products for foodies and ensuring that the box gets to you securely.
 We've done careful budgeting.
 We'd honestly rather spend your money on both of these factors rather than an expensive box or basket and gift wrap and cellophane.
+You will receive a box (possibly recycled from an Amazon or Zalando order) and carefully packaged goods to avoid breakage.
 You can of course gift wrap the items yourself!

 ##Is everything really vegan?
 Yes it is all vegan.
 Really.